 |Windows Server 2003||Windows 8||Windows Server 2016|

-You can use Open Source Ethernet Bridge to connect VirtNet network interface to the real physical network.
-The complete source code is available at GitHub.
-Please note that it requires Windows Packet Filter installed.
+You can use Windows Packet Filter-based Ethernet Bridge application to connect VirtNet network interface to the real physical network.
+The source code for Ethernet Bridge is available at GitHub, binary can be downloaded from Windows Packet Filter page.

 How it works

 VirtNet is available in two versions:

 - NDIS 3.0 miniport driver (supports Windows 95 and up to Windows 10 1803)

 - NDIS 6.0 miniport driver (supports Windows Vista and later)

 VirtNet has a configurable MAC address.
 However, please note that NDIS 6.0 version of the driver have some restrictions for MAC address:

 - It should not be multicast address (addr & 0x01 == 0)

 - It should not be broadcast address (FF-FF-FF-FF-FF-FF)